The Third of May 1808: Iconography and invention

 At first the painting met with mixed reactions from art critics and historians.
 Artists had previously tended to depict war in the high style of history painting, and Goya's unheroic description was unusual for the time.
 According to some early critical opinion the painting was flawed technically: the perspective is flat, or the victims and executioners are standing too close together to be realistic.
-Although these observations may be strictly correct, the writer Richard Schickel argues that Goya was not striving for academic propriety but rather to strengthen the overall impact of the piece.
+Although these observations may be strictly correct, Richard Schickel argues that Goya was not striving for academic propriety but rather to strengthen the overall impact of the piece.

 The Third of May references a number of earlier works of art, but its power comes from its bluntness rather than its adherence to traditional compositional formulas.
 Pictorial artifice gives way to the epic portrayal of unvarnished brutality.
-Even the contemporary Romantic painters—who were also intrigued with subjects of injustice, war, and death—composed their paintings with greater attention to the conventions of beauty, as is evident in Théodore Géricault's Raft of the Medusa (1818–1819) and Eugène Delacroix's 1830 painting Liberty Leading the People.
+Even the contemporary Romantic painters—who were also intrigued with subjects of injustice, war, and death—composed their paintings with greater attention to the conventions of beauty, as is evident in later works, such as Théodore Géricault's Raft of the Medusa (1818–1819) and Eugène Delacroix's 1830 painting Liberty Leading the People.

 The painting is structurally and thematically tied to traditions of martyrdom in Christian art, as exemplified in the dramatic use of chiaroscuro, and the appeal to life juxtaposed with the inevitability of imminent execution.
 However, Goya's painting departs from this tradition.
 Works that depicted violence, such as those by Jusepe de Ribera, feature an artful technique and harmonious composition which anticipate the "crown of martyrdom" for the victim.
 The man with raised arms at the focal point of the composition has often been compared to a crucified Christ, and a similar pose is sometimes seen in depictions of Christ's nocturnal Agony in the Garden of Gethsemane.
 Goya's figure displays stigmata-like marks on his right hand, while the lantern at the center of the canvas references a traditional attribute of the Roman soldiers who arrested Christ in the garden.
 Not only is he posed as if in crucifixion, he wears yellow and white: the heraldic colors of the papacy.

 The lantern as a source of illumination in art was widely used by Baroque artists, and perfected by Caravaggio.
 Traditionally a dramatic light source and the resultant chiaroscuro were used as metaphors for the presence of God.
 Illumination by torch or candlelight took on religious connotations; but in The Third of May the lantern manifests no such miracle.
 Rather, it affords light only so that the firing squad may complete its grim work, and provides a stark illumination so that the viewer may bear witness to wanton violence.
 The traditional role of light in art as a conduit for the spiritual has been subverted.